LesageAdrien/ObstacleHeatEquation/README.md

 # ObstacleHeatEquation
 A heat equation simulation with a black cold circular obstacle.
 Using two Fictitious Domain Method, a saddle point one and an Augmented Lagrangian one.
+The temperature on the left side is 1.
+The temperature of the circle and the right side is 0.
+The top and bottom sides are adiabatic (Neumann conditions).

 <img src="https://github.com/LesageAdrien/ObstacleHeatEquation/blob/main/HeatEquation.gif" width="300" height="300">